elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 In a landscape, the sky, earth, trees, and rocks each span many pixels.
 A common structure to represent these is the Region Adjacency Graph,
-% TODO: test with table of acronyms and LaTeX output or {abbr}`RAG (Region Adjacency Graph)`.
+% TODO: test with table of acronyms and LaTeX output
+% NOTE - maybe {term} and a gloassary instead? or {abbr}`RAG (Region Adjacency Graph)`.
 Its *nodes* hold properties of each region in the image, and its *links* hold the spatial relationships between the regions.
 Two nodes are